 The Corporation faces competition from established competitors such as Travelex Group, Wells Fargo Bank, Bank of America and American Express, and also from competitors using alternative technologies.
 While the market for foreign currency exchange is highly fragmented in the United States, there exists little in the way of barriers to entry to this type of business.
 The Corporation therefore believes that it must continue to develop new products and services and introduce enhancements to its existing products and services in a timely manner if it is to remain competitive.
 Even if the Corporation introduces new and enhanced products and services, it may not be able to compete effectively because of the significantly greater financial, technical, marketing and other resources available to some of its competitors.
-As the markets for the Corporation's products and services expand, additional competition may emerge and competitors may commit more resources to compete successfully in these circumstances.
+As the markets for the Corporation's products and services expand, additional competition may emerge and competitors may commit more resources to competitive products and services.
+There can be no assurance that the Corporation will be able to compete successfully in these circumstances.